 - (a) Eligible.
-An individual has met the criteria necessary for registration with US Club Soccer andor participation in activities within US Club Soccer's jurisdiction activities. - (b) Ineligible.
+An individual has met the criteria necessary for registration with US Club Soccer and participation in activities within US Club Soccer's jurisdiction. - (b) Ineligible.
 An Ineligible status refers to an individual who has not met the criteria necessary for registration with US Club Soccer or participation in US Club Soccer activities, and as such, is prohibited from doing so.
 Most commonly, this is the result of an individual who has not yet completed the applicable US Club Soccer registration requirements.
 An individual with an Ineligible status is not necessarily Disqualified. - (c) Closed.
 A Closed status means a determination of Eligible, Disqualified or Ineligible has not been made.
 This is often the result of incomplete background screening, applicant withdrawal, incomplete registration or other requirements, lack of response, or other similar situation.
 By definition, an individual with a Closed status is also Ineligible. - (d) Disqualified.
 An individual who is Disqualified is prohibited from all involvement in activities within US Club Soccer's jurisdiction, including registration with US Club Soccer or participation in US Club Soccer programming.
 Unless specified otherwise by US Club Soccer, Disqualifications are indefinite, though a Disqualified individual may reapply for registration or participation with US Club Soccer for the subsequent registration year.
-By definition, all Disqualified individuals are also Ineligible. - (i) US Club Soccer may deny registration to and disqualify, and/or require corrective action, any individual, or deny membership to or otherwise disciplineon an indefinite or interim basis, any ParticipantMember or potential Participantwhichwho: - pursuant to Policy 13.06, is determined by US Club Soccer's Risk Management Committee (including a Risk Management Review Panel) to be denied registration and Disqualified and/or require corrective action; or - does not meet the background screening adjudication or eligibility criteria established by US Club Soccer: or - intentionally disregards US Club Soccer's Athlete and Participant Safety/Risk Management Policies, or registration procedures, or participates with players before registration is approved and an "eligible" determination is made; or - continues to employ or utilize any individual who either fails to comply with the registration procedures; or - falsifies information, completes an application on behalf of another; or - as a result of risk management procedures is determined by US Club Soccer to be unfit to continue in his or her current position, and is thereby disqualified. - (ii) Interim Disqualification.
+By definition, all Disqualified individuals are also Ineligible. - (i) US Club Soccer may deny registration to and disqualify, and/or require corrective action, on an indefinite or interim basis, any Participant or potential Participant who: - pursuant to Policy 13.06, is determined by US Club Soccer's Risk Management Committee (including a Risk Management Review Panel) to be denied registration and Disqualified and/or require corrective action; or - does not meet the background screening adjudication or eligibility criteria established by US Club Soccer; or - intentionally disregards US Club Soccer's Participant Safety/Risk Management Policies, or registration procedures, or participates with players before registration is approved and an "eligible" determination is made; or - continues to employ or utilize any individual who either fails to comply with the registration procedures; or - falsifies information, completes an application on behalf of another; or - as a result of risk management procedures is determined by US Club Soccer to be unfit to continue in his or her current position, and is thereby disqualified. - (ii) Interim Disqualification.
 An individual with an Interim Disqualification status is prohibited from involvement in activities within US Club Soccer's jurisdiction while the matter is under review.

-Regardless of criminal or civil guilt in the alleged abuse, the continued presence of the person could be detrimental to the reputation of US Club Soccer and could be harmful to the pParticipants.
-An individualperson who is accused but later cleared of charges may apply to be reinstated within US Club Soccer.

-(iii) Notification of Disqualified individuals shall be submitted toUS Club Soccer shall notify the Federation of a Participant's, or a potential Participant's, applicable eligibility status and determinations in accordance with itsthe Federation's Bylaw 212 (Reporting Risk Management Disqualification) and its-Policyies 212 and 601-10 (Recognition of Risk Management Actions).
+Regardless of criminal or civil guilt in the alleged abuse, the continued presence of the person could be detrimental to the reputation of US Club Soccer and could be harmful to Participants.
+An individual who is accused but later cleared of charges may apply to be reinstated within US Club Soccer. - (iii) US Club Soccer shall notify the Federation of a Participant's, or a potential Participant's, applicable eligibility status and determinations in accordance with the Federation's Bylaw 212 (Reporting Risk Management Disqualification) and Policies 212 and 601-10 (Recognition of Risk Management Actions).
 US Club Soccer may also notify other applicable organizations.